First Quarter Newsletter

 Your Service Plan

 One of our primary roles is to educate our clients to make informed decisions about reaching their goals.
-Critical to that process are plan reviews, a process that focuses our attention on your goals, takes account of any changes in your situation and allows us to alter the course, as necessary.
-If you have had any changes to your financial position or are considering changing financial goals and objectives, please let us know.
+Critical to that process are plan reviews, a process that focuses our attention on your goals, takes account of any changes in your situation, and allows us to alter the course, as necessary.
+If you have experienced any changes to your financial position or are considering changing financial goals and objectives, please let us know.

-Your Personal Economysm
+Your Personal EconomySM

 Concluding Comments